schalkdaniel/text_mining/README.md

 - `ioslides` for the presentation
 - code which I have written
-- some other stuff like fancy visualization or a web crawler
 - paper and references I have used
 - the report written by me